Recover from Heroin Addiction at Prominence

 Luxury Amenities Facilitate Successful Recovery

 Recovery at any of our Prominence Heroin Treatment Centers includes first-class amenities like delicious meals from a personal chef, relaxation by the pool or restful peace in a tranquil garden.
-Our program offers you treatments like yoga, music, art, and equine therapy treatments for heroin addicts to ensure you completely recover from your addiction.
+Our program offers you treatments like yoga, music, and art therapy treatments for heroin addicts to ensure you completely recover from your addiction.

 Get the help you need by calling us today at .
 We’re available 24/7, ready to help you overcome your recovery from heroin and live the life you desire.
 Space is limited so do not hesitate to call.
 Even if you’ve started your own treatment, consider getting heroin withdrawal help at Prominence.
 We’re ready to take your call.